Stroud School, King Edward VI Preparatory School

 |Average Class Size||16-18|

-Stroud School is an exciting, independent preparatory school where boys and girls aged 3 to 13 years old thrive in its unique family environment.
-In May 2012, it became the preparatory school for King Edward VI School, Southampton, bringing together two highly successful academic Hampshire independent schools.
+Stroud School is an exciting, independent preparatory school where boys and girls aged 3 to 13 thrive in its unique family environment.
+With an ISI Excellent rating, it is the preparatory school for King Edward VI School, Southampton.

-Highwood House is a beautiful Victorian building standing in 22 acres of beautiful rural countryside.
-With only five former Heads since its foundation in 1926, Stroud has always been a school that values the family ethos.
+Highwood House is an impressive Victorian building standing in 22 acres of beautiful rural countryside.
+With only six former heads since its foundation in 1926, Stroud has always been a school that values the family ethos.
 It is a school with a strong academic record, fantastic sports facilities and links to strong academic secondary schools.
 Stroud's curriculum achieves the highest academic standard without compromising the key skills its children need to be successful in the workplace and generally in life.